Mount Tamalpais State Park

 Facilities and Activities

-The park has the Bootjack Picnic Area with tables, stoves, piped drinking water and flush toilets.
+The Bootjack Picnic Area has tables, stoves, piped drinking water and flush toilets.

-The Mountain Theater (a.k.a.
-The Cushing Memorial Theater) in the park was constructed by the Civilian Conservation Corps in the 1930s.
+The Mountain Theater (AKA The Cushing Memorial Theater) was constructed by the Civilian Conservation Corps in the 1930s.
 The natural-stone amphitheater seats 3,750 people and features the Mountain Play each spring, produced every year since 1913.
+In the summer, monthly astronomy programs are held in the theater, free to the public.

 Summer and spring are warm, fall and winter can be cool.
 Layered clothing is best.